-1.2.16 Trading liquidity
+1.2.17 Trading liquidity

 Under certain trading conditions it may be difficult or impossible to liquidate a position.
-This may occur, for example, at times of rapid price movement if the price rises or falls in one trading session to such an extent that under the rules of the relevant exchange trading is suspended or restricted or where trading is restricted due to a corporate action.
+This may occur, for example, at times of rapid price movement if the price rises or falls in one trading session to such an extent that under the rules of the relevant exchange trading is suspended or restricted.
 Placing a stop-loss order will not necessarily limit losses to the intended amounts, because market conditions may make it impossible to execute such an order at the stipulated price.

-1.2.17 Clearing house protections
+1.2.18 Clearing house protections